 The Specialized Turbo Vado shows the kind of combination of performance, handling and convenience that come with buying a bike from one of the best-respected bike makers in the world.
 With an unbeatable range of up to 90 mi. per charge, and a maximum speed of 28 mph, the Turbo Vado presents a terrific solution to life with less driving.
 Thanks to its lockable battery and motor kill switch in the Mission Control app, it is arguably one of the most secure e-bikes on the market.

 While with many bikes, there are few choices other than frame style and accessories, Specialized offers the Turbo Vado in a number of configurations ranging from $3250 to $5500 in order to right-size both price and performance.
-The brakes and drivetrain come from name brands like Shimano and SRAM and are renowned for their reliability and consistent performance.
+The brakes and drivetrain come from name brands like Shimano and SRAM and are renown for their reliability and consistent performance.

 With 2.3-in.-wide tires, an 80mm suspension fork and a 40mm suspension seatpost, the Turbo Vado doesn’t leave comfort to chance.
 Specialized further simplifies riding with automatic shifting, making riding as simple as pedaling and steering.
 An 11-speed drivetrain gives riders a greater ability to find the right gear for any terrain.
 Easy shiting and great battery life don’t mean much if you can only ride on sunny days.
 The Turbo Vado includes lights, a rack, fenders and the ability to add a child seat or trailer.
 Think of it as a station wagon without the wood paneling.

-The Specialized Turbo Vado is more of a premium option compared to others we’ve listed as 2022’s best electric bikes, but it’s able to deliver the type of wonderful ride experience one would expect from such a price tag.
+The Specialized Turbo Vado is more of a premium option compared to others we’ve listed as 2022’s top electric bikes, but it’s able to deliver the type of wonderful ride experience one would expect from such a price tag.

 - Up to 90 miles in range on a single charge